unshiftio/liferaft/README.md

 When you extend the `LifeRaft` instance you can assign a special `initialize` method.
 This method will be called when our `LifeRaft` code has been fully initialized and we're ready to initialize your code.
-Please bare in mind that this is a synchronous invocation and that we will start heart beat timeout after the execution of the function.
-This method is ideal for implementing your own transport technology.
-The function is invoked with one argument, these are the options that were used to construct the instance.
-If no options were provided we will default to empty object so this argument is always an available.
+The invocation type depends on the amount of arguments you specify in the function.

+- **synchronous**: Your function specifies less then 2 arguments, it will receive one argument which is the options object that was provided in the constructor.
+If no options were provided it will be an empty object.
+- **asynchronous**: Your function specifies 2 arguments, just like the synchronous execution it will receive the passed options as first argument but it will also receive a callback function as second argument.
+This callback should be executed once you're done with setting up your transport and you are ready to receive messages.
+The function follows an error first pattern so it receives an error as first argument it will emit the `error` event on the constructed instance.

 ```js
 var LifeBoat = LifeRaft.extend({